I have a background in business administration and an interest in frugal living and home projects.

 Protect your water supply by covering the tub with plastic sheeting or a shower curtain, and check it for the first couple of hours to make sure that the drain plug is not leaking.
 If the drain plug is leaking, chewing gum can be used to press in around the edges of the drain plug to seal it.
 Extra capacity can also be gained if you are able to plug the overflow, just don't forget to unplug it when the water comes back on.

-If you have a kid's pool, and your water supply is still on, consider filling it up inside the garage and covering with plastic sheeting.
+If you have a kid's pool, and your water supply is still on, consider filling it up inside the garage and covering it with plastic sheeting.
 (Beware of creating a drowning hazard for children or pets.)
-Fill any other containers that you can, such as ice chests, pots, and pans, etc, and make sure large containers are safely secured from children who may fall in.
+Fill any other containers that you can, such as ice chests, pots, pans, etc., and make sure large containers are safely secured from children who may fall in.

 A good suburban survival idea is to purchase a couple of food-grade barrels filled with water and stored away in the garage.
 Always avoid re-using ordinary food containers to store water, since the plastic may leach harmful chemicals into water over time.
 Use only BPA-free water storage jugs, which are available at outdoor stores.